NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Using Smart Cables for serial interface means an unnecessary jump in demand for more yellow MULTI sockets.

-Forceful diversion of signal path to pass through the MULTI sockets
+Intentional diversion of signal path to pass through the MULTI sockets

 There is no technical need for the serial kit sets to use the yellow time-shared MULTI sockets.